ArturoDent/custom-language-properties/README.md

 0.1.5 - Added filters for comments/brackets and for already used properties in the setting.
 0.2.0 - `getLanguageConfigFiles()` changed to handle arrays of contributed languages.
 0.3.0 - Added get input from user for unknown languages.
-0.4.0 - Added lisp (https://marketplace.visualstudio.com/items?itemName=mattn.Lisp) to supported languages.
+0.4.0 - Added lisp ([lisp language extension](https://marketplace.visualstudio.com/items?itemName=mattn.Lisp)) to supported languages.
 0.5.0 - Simplified configuration file creation.
 &emsp;&emsp;&emsp;Using `jsonc-parser` for configuration files.
 &emsp;&emsp;&emsp;New command: `custom-language-syntax.rebuildConfigFiles`.
 &emsp;&emsp;&emsp;0.5.2 - Better intellisense.
 Refactor getting settings and setting configurations.
+0.6.0 - Added support for `autoClosingPairs`.

 --------------